Trump’s ‘Golden Dome’ defense plan: Would it work? Is it worth it?

 There remains some basic uncertainty about what precisely a Golden Dome is, even among specialists who describe it as a sprawling “system of systems” involving everything from space-based interceptors to dirigibles closer to Earth.

-The combination of multi-layered space and land-based weapons is designed to provide a protective shield over the country by detecting and intercepting standard or nuclear missiles during flight, and potentially even before they are launched.
+The combination of multilayered space and land-based weapons is designed to provide a protective shield over the country by detecting and intercepting standard or nuclear missiles during flight, and potentially even before they are launched.

 The name is a nod to Israel’s Iron Dome, which has been largely successful in defending against low-tech rocket barrages.
 Mr. Trump originally referred to his proposal as an “Iron Dome for America”; however, “Iron Dome” is a trademark owned by an Israeli defense corporation.